prose/prose/CONTRIBUTING.md

 * Please [search for your issue before filing it: many bugs and improvements have already been reported](https://github.com/prose/prose/issues/search?q=)
 * Write specifically what browser this is reported to be found in
 * Write out the steps to replicate the error: when did it happen?
 What did you expect to happen?
 What happened instead?
-* Please keep bug reports professional and straightforward: trust us, we share your dismay at software breaking.
+* Please keep bug reports professional and straightforward: trust us, we share your dismay of software breaking.
 * For bonus points, [enable web developer extensions](http://macwright.org/enable-web-developer-extensions/) and report the Javascript error message.